RohitDhyani30/Cyber_Resilient_Drone/README.md

 ## Components

-The project consists of four main Python scripts:
+The project consists of following Python scripts and files:

 ---